c-BIG/SG10K-CYP2D6/pipelines/README.md

 ## call_haplotypes

 A Nextflow pipeline to launch Cyrius and aldy from an input CRAM file.
-Depends on third-party tools defined under `/SG10K-CYP2D6/tools/`.
+Requires nextflow and third-party tools defined under `/SG10K-CYP2D6/tools/`.

 **Launch instructions**